Benzalkonium Chloride use while Breastfeeding

 Summary of Use during Lactation

 Topical maternal application of benzalkonium chloride or benzethonium chloride or their presence as a preservative in pharmaceuticals would not be expected to cause any adverse effects in breastfed infants.
+Household disinfecting sprays and wipes contribute to the benzalkonium chloride content of milk.
+The effects of long-term exposure of the infant to low levels in milk is not known.

 Maternal Levels.
 Four women using tampons containing benzalkonium chloride 60 mg provided breast milk samples 15 min prior to tampon application and 3 and 24 h after application.
 Benzalkonium chloride was not detected in the blood or breastmilk in any of the four subjects using HPLC analysis (assay limit not stated).